dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ### Ingress
 In our example we are going to define a few resources in our [`ingress.yml`](https://github.com/dacbd/zero-to-prod-gke/blob/main/kubernetes/ingress.yml) these could easily be seperate but they are pretty tightly coupled and in our example pretty short.
-I'll go over these custom resources, but [when it doubt checkout the docs](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-configuration#overview)
+I'll go over these custom resources, but [when in doubt check the docs](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-configuration#overview).

 #### FrontendConfig
-`FrontendConfig` helps define the "entry point" to our load balancer, here we put the name of our SSL Policy we defined in terraform.
+`FrontendConfig` helps define the "entry point" to our load balancer, here we put the name of our SSL Policy we defined in Terraform.
-We also add the entries so that we can redirect any http to https.
+We also add the entries so that we can redirect any HTTP to HTTPS.
 It's pretty simple, enabled or not, and what type of redirect status we want to use.

 NOTE: if you are discussing your infra with someone besure to establish context, a "Frontend Config" might mean something very different to a web dev.
 ```yml